 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

 Every kite in every MBK series.

 The wind direction was straight down the sand, although veering left and right by several degrees.
-Handy, in case of a line break or sink-out.
-And a sink-out to the rock-wall next to the sand it was.
-A veer to the left.
-Downed after just 5 minutes!
+That was handy, in case of a line break or sink-out.
+And a sink-out to the rock wall next to the sand it was.
+The kite was downed after just 5 minutes!

 It wasn't supposed to be like this.
 In fact, the breeze seemed to be slowly dying.

 After all that driving around, I had ended up with 10 minutes of logged flight time.
-10 more still required!
-With rain on the horizon...
+With rain on the horizon, 10 more minutes were still required!

 Paper Sode Parked High

 Near a local school it appeared that some football practice was underway.
-A bunch of kids were milling about near the goal posts.
-So we walked onto a large vacant block which had a cement surface.
+A number of kids were milling about near the goal posts.
+So, we walked onto a large vacant block which had a cement surface.

 While Aren tried to set speed records on his scooter, I put up the Paper Sode.

 Being in the wind shadow of school buildings didn't help, but finally the little kite floated up and stayed up.
 Somewhat less than 30 meters (100 feet) of thread was out, due to the restricted space.
 Several trees were close by, and they were being ruffled constantly by the cool breeze.